Spiritual Tantra vs. Sexual (Neo) Tantra vs. Tantric Massage

 It is healthy for all of us to not feel guilty about something which is entirely normal and essential.
 It is healthy for people to explore and experiment with their beliefs, needs, relationships, sexual leanings etc. within a thoughtful and moderated context.
 It is correct to speak of sex, sensuality, and orgasm using precisely these terms.

-It is not healthy or correct to take a spiritual practice and spin it into something that is sexual or just for sensual comfort.
+It is not healthy or correct to take a spiritual practice or spiritual terms and spin these into something that is sexual or just for sensual comfort.

 It misleads the public and spiritual seekers.
-For example, using phrases such as “purify the chakras” and “heal the soul” though sexual-tantra make no sense at all.
-Deep meaningful terms such as Shiva, Shakti etc are mis-appropriated in a way which offends the parent culture, but worse, it corrupts an ancient well of wisdom, not caring that it is there for all humanity and future generations.
+For example, using phrases such as “purify the chakras”, “heal the soul” and “achieve spiritual bliss” through neo-tantra is just snake oil.
+Deep meaningful terms such as Shiva, Shakti etc are mis-appropriated in a way which dis-respects the parent culture, but worse, it corrupts an ancient well of wisdom, not caring that it is there for all humanity and future generations.

-Finally, I wonder if commoditising one’s capacity to love, to be sensual, intimate, to give and accept but not commit is a panacea for long-term happiness.
-Parent to parent commitment is essential for children and it is also the primary driver of good mental and physical well-being in a couple's old age.
+Finally, I wonder if commoditising one’s capacity to love, to flirt, to be sensual, intimate, to give and accept but not commit is a panacea for long-term happiness.
+Disciplined and self-sacrificing, parent to parent commitment is essential for children and it is also the primary driver of good mental and physical well-being in a couple's old age.
+Clearly, if the parents are continually fighting, then appropriate changes are required either through changing attitude or separation.
+Children and young adults, need to know that they are part of a strong family unit.
+It is the best defence against loneliness, being abused and adopting destructive behaviours such as drug abuse, self-abuse and mental harm such as low self-esteem.

-If you are interested in spirituality and the true meaning of tantra, then feel free to reach out to me.
+If you are interested in spirituality and the true practice and application of spiritual (non-sexual/non-erotic) tantra, then feel free to reach out to me.